Nikki Dryden

 Nikki Dryden swam in her first Olympics as a 17-year-old, representing Team Canada in five swimming events at the 1992 Barcelona Games.
 As a student-athlete at University of Florida, she was a five-time Southeastern Conference (SEC) champion and received nine All-American honors.
 After transferring to Brown University to study international relations, she continued to compete, adding five Ivy League titles to her accolades.
 Dryden’s career as a swimmer includes medals in the Commonwealth and Pan Am Games, and swimming in two consecutive Olympic Games.

-When it came to human rights cases, one of the key findings of her Fulbright research was that domestic tribunals “had more transparency, athlete engagement, and athlete support services (including access to legal advice)” as compared with international systems.
+One of the key findings of her Fulbright research was that domestic tribunals “had more transparency, athlete engagement, and athlete support services (including access to legal advice)” as compared with international systems.

 Dryden credits her Fulbright experience with empowering her to “clearly articulate the changes needed in the global sport dispute system when it comes to athlete human rights, with a focus on creating legitimate, trusted and effective sport dispute resolution at domestic levels.”